kenashkov/swoole-performance-tests/README.md

 There are also variations between the Swoole runs but these are smaller (about 10%).
 The average of these is taken for the results.

+These tests are attempt to show different aspects of Swoole and also a comparison between Swoole and Apache/mod_php in tests close to real world applications.

+Please create a **Pull Request** if you think there is a mistake or there is a test you would like to add or more tuning to either Swoole or Apache that could/should be done.

 ## Source

 The below are given all the files needed to repeat the test.